-- 1.1 Under Italian law, the directors of an SPA are appointed by an ordinary shareholders' meeting for a maximum period ("the mandate") of three financial years, unless a shorter period is provided for in the Articles, and may be reappointed for the same maximum period. - 1.2 Individuals who have had their civil rights removed or declared by a judge to be disabled or bankrupt cannot be appointed as a director of a company, while in certain cases the office of director is incompatible with other offices or activities (such as the statutory auditors of the same company, public employees, stock exchange agents, members of parliament and of other Italian public bodies and independent authorities; university professors and lawyers cannot be appointed as a sole director or as a managing director but only as a normal director without any delegated managing powers).
-Such circumstances shall in any case be confirmed by the director prior to his appointment through an appropriate statement. - 1.3 A director may or may not be an employee of the company, or may have some other contractual relationship with the company (such as a consultancy or service relationship) for a purpose other than the office of a director. - 1.4 Foreign individuals may be appointed as directors of an Italian company provided that they have applied for an Italian fiscal code (this code is not mandatory for the purpose of a valid appointment of the director upon incorporation or through a resolution of the shareholders' meeting, but it is necessary in order to exercise the office
+- 1.1 Under Italian law, the directors of an SPA are appointed by an ordinary shareholders' meeting for a maximum period ("the mandate") of three financial years, unless a shorter period is provided for in the Articles, and may be reappointed for the same maximum period. - 1.2 Individuals who have had their civil rights removed or declared by a judge to be disabled or bankrupt cannot be appointed as a director of a company, while in certain cases the office of director is incompatible with other offices or activities (such as the statutory auditors of the same company, public employees, stock exchange agents, members of parliament and of other Italian public bodies and independent authorities; university professors and lawyers cannot be appointed as a sole director or as a managing director but only as a normal director without any delegated managing powers). - 1.3 A director may or may not be an employee of the company, or may have some other contractual relationship with the company (such as a consultancy or service relationship) for a purpose other than the office of a director. - 1.4 Foreign individuals may be appointed as directors of an Italian company provided that they have applied for an Italian fiscal code (this code is not mandatory for the purpose of a valid appointment of the director upon incorporation or through a resolution of the shareholders' meeting, but it is necessary in order to exercise the office and is aimed at identifying the director vis-à-vis any tax and public authority).
+There are, however, no tax consequences for a foreign individual in acting as a director of an Italian company but it is essential that he is not physically in Italy for more than 182

-- and is aimed at identifying the director visà-vis any tax and public authority).
-There are, however, no tax consequences for a foreign individual in acting as a director of an Italian company but it is essential that he is not physically in Italy for more than 182 days per year, otherwise he would be considered Italian resident and his income, wherever arising, may be subject to taxation in Italy. - 1.5 A director vacates his office on: (i) expiry of his mandate (in this case, the director remains in charge of the ordinary management activity until the newly appointed director accepts his appointment); (ii) resignation; and (iii) revocation by the ordinary shareholders' meeting for whatever reason (if no justified reason exists the director may claim damages against the company).
+- days per year, otherwise he would be considered Italian resident and his income, wherever arising, may be subject to taxation in Italy. - 1.5 1A director vacates his office on: (i) expiry of his mandate (in this case, the director remains in charge of the ordinary management activity until the newly appointed director accepts his appointment); (ii) resignation; and (iii) revocation by the ordinary shareholders' meeting for whatever reason (if no justified reason exists the director may claim damages against the company).

-2. Directors' functions and powers
+2. Directors' function and powers